olurie/Comp-Methods-HW/README.md

  Computational Methods – Python Notebooks

-This repository contains Python-based Jupyter notebooks for a course on **Computational Methods**.
+This repository contains Python-based Jupyter notebooks for our course on **Computational Methods**.

 ## Requirements